Port Monmouth, New Jersey: Transportation

 NJ Transit offers bus service to Newark on the 61 route and local bus service on the 817 route.

 Emergency services

 Port Monmouth is served by the Port Monmouth Fire Company #1 and Port Monmouth First Aid Squad which are both located in the CDP.

 In media

-Port Monmouth was featured in a 1990 episode of Saturday Night Live during a Weekend Update sketch featuring Al Franken covering a cocaine deal in Port Monmouth, NJ.
-The tugboats Ocean Prince and Newport can be seen in the footage suggesting it was actually filmed locally in New York City for the show as Port Monmouth and neighboring Belford Harbor are home to fishing vessels - which is noted by Al during the sketch.
-At the time of filming those tugboats were under the Amerada Hess Corporation which had a storage facility and pier in Red Hook, Brooklyn.
+The community was mentioned in a 1990 episode of Saturday Night Live during a Weekend Update sketch featuring Al Franken covering a cocaine deal in Port Monmouth.
+The tugboats Ocean Prince and Newport can be seen in the footage suggesting it was actually filmed locally in New York City for the show, as Port Monmouth and neighboring Belford Harbor are home to fishing vessels - which is noted by Franken during the sketch.
+At the time of filming those tugboats were under the Amerada Hess Corporation, which had a storage facility and pier in Red Hook, Brooklyn.

 Notable people

 People who were born in, are residents of, or otherwise closely associated with Port Monmouth include: